Russia doubts mid-November date for Syria peace talks

 A pledge by the Syrian government to abandon chemical arms has increased prospects for the peace conference, proposed by Russia and the United States in May, to go ahead.

 U.N.
 Security Council powers hope it can be held in mid-November.
-Lavrov said it must be organized soon since "radicals and jihadists are strengthening their positions" in Syria.
+Lavrov said it must be organised soon since "radicals and jihadists are strengthening their positions" in Syria.

 "The task is to not lose any more time, and to bring to the negotiating table with the government those opposition groups that ... think not about creating a caliphate in Syria or just seizing power and using it at their will, but about the fate of their country," Lavrov said after meeting Ekmeleddin Ihsanoglu, secretary general of the Organisation of Islamic Cooperation.